-Termination of the HAP contract

-Payment of a damage/vacancy loss claim for the family

-Termination of the family from the program
+Termination of the HAP contract Payment of a damage/vacancy loss claim for the family Termination of the family from the program

 The timing of the notice of the change in the billing amount should correspond with the notification to the owner and the family in order to provide the initial PHA with advance notice of the change.
 Under no circumstances should the notification be later than 10 business days following the effective date of the change in the billing amount.
 If the receiving PHA fails to send Form HUD-52665 within 10 days of effective date of billing changes, the initial PHA is not responsible for any increase prior to notification.
+If the change resulted in a decrease in the monthly billing amount, the initial PHA will offset future monthly payments until the difference is reconciled.

-Late Payments [Notice PIH 2012-42]
+Late Payments [Notice PIH 2016-09]